ska-sa/katgpucbf/misc/xbgpu/README.md

 The `katxgpu._katxgpu` module uses the SPEAD2 C++ bindings (not the python bindings) and as such requires the SPEAD2 submodule to be included in this repository.
 This module is located in the katxgpu/3rdparty directory.

+__NOTE:__ The F-Engine

 ### F-Engine Packet Simulator

 In order to test the X-Engine code, data from the F-Engines needs to be received.
 In general an X-Engine needs to receive data for a subset of channels from N F-Engines where N is the telescope array size.
 This is complicated to configure and requires many F-Engines.
 In order to bypass this, an F-Engine simulator has been created that simulates packets recieved at the X-Engine (i.e Packets from multiple F-Engines destined for the same X-Engine.)
-This simulator requires a single server with a Mellanox NIC to run.
-This server must be different from the server katxgpu is running on.
+This simulator requires a server with a Mellanox NIC to run.
 This fsim simulates the exact packet format from the SKARAB F-Engines.
 The SKARAB X-Engines ingest data from 4 different multicast streams.
-This simulator only simulates data from a single multicast stream.
+This simulator only simulates data from a single multicast stream - if more streams are required, more instances of this simulator need to be run in parallel.

 The minimum command to run the fsim is: `sudo ./fsim --interface <interface_address> <multicast_address>:<port>`